noahsark769/userdefaults-set-nil-example/README.md

 # userdefaults-set-nil-example
-Example demonstrating the behavior of UserDefaults.set(nil, forKey:) in iOS 10.
+Example demonstrating the behavior of `UserDefaults.standard.set(nil, forKey:)` in iOS 10.

 The behavior of `UserDefaults.standard.set(nil, forKey: "myKey")` differs between iOS 10 and iOS 11.